dethe/obloq/readme.md

-# oBloq literate programming tool
+# oBloq: Polyglot Literate Programming

 oBloq is a system designed to solve several problems I've encountered in years of developing complex web sites and web applications.
 One problem is getting the system documented well.
 I've experimented with literate programming languages before, but none of them seemed like a good fit for web programming.
 Another, and possibly more pressing problem, is locality of reference.
 What I mean is how to keep related code close together when it is scattered across HTML, CSS, Javascript, database, server-side controllers, etc. Relatedly, how do we develop a consistent vocabulary between all of the participants in a project, as well as all the components of the project?
 Another nice to have would be to gather this all in a text-based format that is easily diff'd and kept in version control.